CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

 1. You have all the components of your game working now!
 Awesome, but... they don't do anything when they **collide**. **Colliding** is when two objects touch each other.
 You need to detect the **collision** between the game's objects and write a script that does something when that **collision** is detected.

-2. Create a new C# script called "laserClone".
+2. Create a new C# script called "LaserClone".
 Add the following code to the script.

   ```csharp
     public void OnCollisionEnter(Collision col)